hyundai-robotics/doc-hi7-n-maintenance/book.md

 </table>

-주 1) 전원 용량 : 제어기 공급 전원용량을 의미하며, 로봇별 전원용량은 본체 보수설명서 참조

-주 2) 전압 범위 : ±10 % (제어기의 전원 터미널)
+Note 1) Power capacity: Refers to the power supply capacity of the controller.
+For the power capacity of each robot, refer to the manipulator maintenance manual.

+Note 2) Voltage range: ±10% (at the power terminal of the controller)
-# 2.2. 제어기 외관
+# 2.2.
+Exterior of the Controller

 ![](../_assets/2.2._제어기_외관(Hi6).png )

-그림 2.1 제어기 전면 외관도
+Figure 2.1 Front Exterior of the Controller

-# 3. 제어기의 설치
+# 3. Installation of the Controller

-설치 위치나 방향, 주위 공간의 크기 등을 고려하여 제품을 올바르게 설치, 운반, 보관하면 제품의 수명을 확보하고 성능 저하를 방지할 수 있습니다.

-* 구성

-* 설치 및 사용 환경 확인

-* 제어기의 운반

-* 제어기의 보관

-* 제어기의 폐기
+If you properly install, transport, and store the product in consideration of the position and direction of the installation and the size of the surrounding space, you can secure the service life of the product and prevent the degradation of its performance.

+*	Checking of the installation and use environments

+*	Transport of the controller

+*	Storage of the controller

+*	Discarding of the controller

 {% hint style="info" %}
-제품 설치 전에 반드시 충분한 위험성 평가를 수행하고 평과의 결과를 바탕으로 안전 기능을 설정하십시오. 안전 기능에 대한 자세한 내용은 “1. 안전” 을 참조하십시오.
+Before installing the product, you must perform a risk assessment sufficiently and then set the safety function based on the assement results.
+For details on safety functions, refer to “1.
+Safety”.
 {% endhint %}

-# 3.1. 구성
+# 3.1.
+Configuration
-# 3.1.1. 기본구성
+# 3.1.1.
+Basic Configuration

 ![](../../_assets/그림_3.1_산업용_로봇_설치의_기본_구성.png)

-그림 3.1 산업용 로봇 설치의 기본 구성
+Figure 3.1 Basic Installation Configuration of the Industrial Robot

-* Hi6제어기(Hi6 Controller)
+* 	Hi6 controller

-* 티칭펜던트(Teaching Pendant)
+*	Teaching pendant

-* Wire Harness(Hi6제어기 ↔ 로봇)
+*	Wire harness (Hi6 controller ↔ robot)

-* 로봇(Robot)
+*	Robot

-# 3.1.2. 각종 명판의 확인
+# 3.1.2.
+Checking of Various Name Plates

 ![](../../_assets/그림_1.1_안전라벨.png  )

-그림 3.2 제어기 라벨

-표 3-1 라벨 종류
+Figure 3.2 Controller’s Labels <br/><br/>

+Table 3-1 Label Type

 ![](../../_assets/표3-1_라벨_종류-1.png  )